Jefferson Parish Public Schools: Academic performance

 James K. Glassman of The Atlantic wrote in 1978 that the school system was of the same quality as that of New Orleans even though Jefferson Parish was wealthier than New Orleans; Glassman described Jefferson Parish as "one of the most poorly run rich counties in the United States."

 In October 2009, the release of annual school performance scores by the Louisiana Department of Education revealed that Jefferson Parish's public school system posted its largest-ever increase in performance score, to 78.4, though the performance score remained significantly below the state average of 91.
 In 2011, according to state accountability rules, the district made a "D" grade.
 This increased to a "C" in 2012, and then a "B" on 2013, giving it the 36th highest score of the school districts in the state.
 This score applies to the 2012–2013 school year.
 Its Louisiana performance score was 85.9 of 150.
 In 2014 it continued having a "B" ranking, with its performance being 87.2 of 150.

 By 2012 the district established a policy stating that if a principal does not reach academic goals in three years, the principal will be removed.
 In 2012 15 principals lost their jobs over this policy.

 Operations

 As of 2014 teachers who have large numbers of bilingual students and are fluent in either Spanish, Arabic, and Vietnamese may receive a $3,000 annual stipend and/or a $2,000 signing bonus.

 Previously the district had an administrative building in Marrero for people living in the West Bank of the parish.
 It was proposed for closure and consolidation into the Harvey headquarters in 2012.

 The teachers previously had a collective bargaining agreement but it expired in 2012.
 The school board did not wish to renew it.
 The Teacher Voice Advisory Council was created in 2013.

+Previously the school district headquarters were in Gretna.